-A butt thread lift is the modern alternative to the butt lift, eliminating the need for implants or major surgery.
+A butt thread lift is a modern alternative to the butt lift, eliminating the need for implants or major surgery.

-However, the procedure is not suitable for everyone and the threads may not have the desired effect, owing to the characteristics of the patient’s body or the threads themselves.
+However, the procedure is not possible for everyone because the threads may not have the desired effect, due to the patient’s body or the threads themselves.

 Why is it done?

-A butt thread lift is essentially a simpler, less onerous alternative to major surgery.
+A buttocks thread lift is a simpler, less onerous alternative to major surgery to reshape and lift the buttocks.
 The principal advantages of this method are as follows:

 - A hospital stay is not required